great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_expectations.md

 Fortunately, many Metrics have already been implemented for pre-existing Expectations, so it is possible you will find that the Metric you’d like to implement already exists within the GE framework and can be readily deployed.

-If your Expectation requires creating a custom Metric, it will be defined in a separate class in the next section [how to create a custom Metric](how_to_create_a_custom_metric).
+If your Expectation requires creating a custom Metric, it will be defined in a separate class in the next section [how to create a custom Metric](how_to_create_custom_metrics).

 #### 2. Define Parameters

-We have already reached the point where we can start building our Expectation!

 The structure of a Modular Expectation now exists within its own specialized class - indicating it will usually exist in a separate file from the Metric.
 This structure has 3 fundamental components: Metric Dependencies, Configuration Validation, and Expectation Validation.
 In this step, we will address setting up our parameters.